Arianee/arianee-sdk/packages/creator/README.md

 - `UnavailableSmartAssetIdError` if the smart asset id is not available
 - `InsufficientSmartAssetCreditsError` if the core address does not have enough smart asset credits
 - `NoIdentityError` if the core address does not have an identity URI
+- `ArianeePrivacyGatewayError` if an error occurred while interacting with the Arianee privacy gateway

 #### `createSmartAsset`